 |View Item||View Item||View Item||View Item|

-Day 1 – French Quarter
+New Orleans Itinerary – Day 1 – French Quarter

-St. Louis Cathedral – This is the most notable landmark of the city and the oldest Catholic cathedral in the whole United States.
+St. Louis Cathedral – This is the most notable landmark of New Orleans and the oldest Catholic cathedral in the whole United States.
 Also, it’s a great starting point for the city walk.
 In front of the church, almost always you can hear live jazz music and buy some local art.
 At night it’s trendy to take a picture of Jesus (at the back) with a shadow cast on the cathedral.

 Jackson Square – This is the historic park in the French Quarter that became a National Historic Landmark in 1960.
-It located just next to the St. Louis Cathedral so you can just cross it on your way to the riverbank.
+It is located just next to the St. Louis Cathedral so you can just cross it on your way to the riverbank.
 The good idea is to cross the street and take a beautiful picture with the park and cathedral in the frame.

 French Bazaar – For us, this bazaar is more interesting than the French Market itself.
 It’s an open-air shopping center where local artists and gift sellers have space to sell their stuff.
 Prices should be usually better than in the rest of the city, and selection is for sure more comprehensive.
+We love this place in New Orleans.

 Jazz Museum – We think this place is underestimated, and for us, it was worth visiting.
 It tells you some NOLA jazz history and shows some artifacts.
 You can spend here about an hour, and if you like jazz, you will have fun.
 The entrance fee is 6 USD (as of 2019), and opening hours are 10:00 AM – 4:30 PM every day.

 Voodoo Museum – It’s an amazing place to learn about voodoo history and culture in the New Orleans area.
-You can’t find anything like that nowhere in the United States.
+You can’t find anything like that anywhere in the United States.
 The opening hours are 10:00 AM – 6:00 PM every day, and the admission fee is 8 USD for adults and 6 USD for students (as of 2019), military and seniors.

 Bourbon Street – This is the historical and most famous street in the whole French Quarter in New Orleans.
 It is 13 blocks long and known for the best places to drink and a lot of strip clubs.
 It’s considered the main tourist attraction of the city.